1 Cup (100g) – Ground Oatmeal or Rolled Oats Flour (see notes)

 • Add all the dry ingredients into a mixing bowl and mix it well.

-• Mix the maple syrup and milk together and pour it over the dry ingredients.
+• Combine the maple syrup and milk then pour it over the dry ingredients.

 • Mix all the ingredients until a dough form.

 • Add your cherries and mix them into the dough.

 • Transfer the dough onto a piece of parchment paper and dust it with a little more tapioca flour.
 Just enough to make the dough easier to handle and not stick to your hands.